-Our net tangible book value at September 30, 2016 was \$, or \$ per share, based on shares of our common stock outstanding.
-After giving effect to the issuance and sale of all the shares in this offering at the combined public offering price of \$ per share, less the estimated offering expenses, our pro forma and as adjusted pro forma net tangible book value at September 30, 2016 would be \$ or \$ per share.
-This represents an immediate increase in pro forma net tangible book value of \$ per share to existing stockholders and an immediate dilution of \$ per share to investors in this offering.
+Our net tangible book value at September 30, 2016 was \$3,125,948, or \$0.5733 per share, based on shares of our common stock outstanding.
+After giving effect to the issuance and sale of all the shares and warrants in this offering at the combined public offering price of \$ per share and half-warrant, less the estimated offering expenses, our pro forma and as adjusted pro forma net tangible book value of \$ per share to existing stockholders and an immediate dilution of \$ per share to investors in this offering.
 The following table illustrates this per share dilution:

-Public offering price per share of common stock \$ Netter ille herber en der en der en de Sentenber 20, 2017 ¢ Net tangible book value per share as of September 30, 2016 \$ Increase per share attributable to this offering \$ As adjusted net tangible book value per share as of September 30, 2016 after this offering \$ Dilution per share to new investors participating in this offering \$ Direction per share to new investors participating in any original Ψ per share, the as adjusted net tangible per share to existing stockholders and
+Public offering price per share of common stock and half-warrant \$ Net tangible book value per share as of September 30, 2016 \$ The tallglote book value per share as of september 30, 2010 Ψ Increase per share attributable to this offering \$ As adjusted net tangible book value per share as of September 30, 2016 after this offering \$ Dilution per share to new investors participating in this offering ¢ \$ per share, the as adjusted net tangible per share to existing stockholders and

-If the underwriters exercise in full their option to purchase additional shares of common stock at the public offering price of \$ book value deficit after this offering would be \$ per share, representing an increase in net tangible book value of \$ per share to purchasers in this offering at the public offering price.
+If the underwriters exercise in full their option to purchase additional shares of common stock at the public offering price of \$ book value deficit after this offering would be \$ per share, representing an increase in net tangible book value of \$ immediate dilution in net tangible book value of \$ per share to purchasers in this offering at the public offering price.

-To the extent that outstanding options or warrants are exercised, or we issue new options under our equity incentive plan, you will experience further dilution.
+To the extent that outstanding options are exercised, or we issue new options under our equity incentive plan, you will experience further dilution.
 In addition, we may choose to raise additional capital due to market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.
 To the extent that the additional capital is raised through the sale of common stock or securities convertible or exchangeable into common stock, such issuance could result in further dilution to our stockholders.